MSOE-CPE2600/vector-lab-turney-mumtazz1/README.md

 * **v2.0:** The version 2 tag holds the updated version of the Vector Calculator program.
 This program has 'unlimited' storage and can hold as many vectors as the user commands (stored in a dynamic array).
 Additionally, the user may load a .csv file that contains information of vectors into the program storage.
 The user may also store the vectors in a new .csv file.

+A Makefile is provided with the program, and the compilation can be executed through 'make'.

+To run the program, enter './vectcalc' as this is the name of the executable file.
+You may also enter './vectcalc -h' to view the instructions initially.